 Homogeneous broadening, as opposed to inhomogeneous broadening, refers to effects which increase the optical linewidth of an electronic transition by equally affecting different radiating or absorbing atoms, ions or molecules.
-The spectral shape of the transition cross sections of all involved atoms are then equal.
+The spectral shapes of the transition cross-sections of all involved atoms are then equal, and each atom or ion exposed to a certain optical intensity will exhibit the same rates of optical transitions.

 Some common cases with homogeneous broadening are as follows: